peishanh/Bagel-Main/readme.md

 # For teachers

 This is the main repository for the Siegel group's Bagel project.
 The lab protocols and data analysis tools provided, along with the [parts list](https://docs.google.com/spreadsheets/d/106pUlbfcXcYa9Vg8fXZFAt3Imil9BYLZ1ztZ-R9lcZw/edit?usp=sharing), enable any lab to get started with enzyme engineering.

+# Python modules in use by the Siegel group's "Bagel" project

+Current Python modules for designing mutagenic oligos, generating Transcripic input, and automatic analyis of sequencing results are available in the repository [bagel-orders](https://github.com/dacarlin/bagel-orders).